 A. You can ask two questions:

 Choice is critical when treating hearing loss.
 Hearing loss is unique; there is no "cookie cutter" solution.
 Our approach is motivated by evidence-based practice and we fit our patients with hearing aids that are just right for them.
-The Choice is YOURS!
+The Choice is Yours!
 Don’t let this happen to you.
 Independent clinics offer the most options.
-Our clinics are proudly independently owned and operated.
+Our clinics our proudly independently owned and operated.

 Next Steps to Better Hearing for Adults